 A safe environment in which our children can live and grow is also essential to their well-being.
 Because clean water is the foundation for healthy communities, we are working to reduce contaminants in our drinking water by updating standards and better protecting our water sources from pollution.
 We are also building on the successes of the Clean Air Act to improve our air quality and help decrease harmful toxins that can lead to acute bronchitis, asthma, cancer, and impaired development.

 On Child Health Day, we are reminded that by giving our children a healthy start in life, we put them and our Nation on the path to a successful future.
 As we mark this important occasion, let us reaffirm our commitment to meeting that most fundamental responsibility.

 The Congress, by a joint resolution approved May 18, 1928, as amended (36 U.S.C.
 105), has called for the designation of the first Monday in October as Child Health Day and has requested the President to issue a proclamation in observance of this day.

-NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, do hereby proclaim Monday, October 3, 2011, as Child Health Day.
-I call upon families, child health professionals, faith-based and community organizations, and all levels of government to help ensure that America's children stay safe and healthy.
+NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, do hereby proclaim Monday, October 1, 2012, as Child Health Day.
+I call upon families, child health professionals, faith-based and community organizations, and all levels of government to help ensure America's children stay healthy.